 Online Archive of Sir Christopher Zeeman

-Sir Christopher Zeeman FRS (born 4 February 1925, Japan) was the 63rd President of the London Mathematical Society (1986–88) giving his Presidential Address: On the classification of dynamical systems on 18 November 1988.
+Sir Christopher Zeeman FRS (1925-2016) was the 63rd President of the London Mathematical Society (1986–88) giving his Presidential Address: On the classification of dynamical systems on 18 November 1988.
 He was awarded the Senior Whitehead Prize of the Society in 1982, and he was the Society's first Forder lecturer, in 1987.

 This online archive of Sir Christopher’s lifetime work includes published work, lectures and lecture notes, interviews, and more.
 It does not contain personal papers or correspondence.

 Sir Christopher’s contributions to mathematics range from geometric topology to dynamical systems, with applications across the sciences.
 He is known among the wider scientific public for his contribution to, and spreading awareness of Catastrophe Theory, and for the 1978 televised Christmas Lectures at the Royal Institution, from which grew the Mathematics Masterclasses for primary and secondary school children that now flourish around the United Kingdom.